jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 2- Copy the object url of every S3 uploaded object and replace it in mainstack.yaml in TemplateURL.

-3- Now go to cloudformation upload the mainstack.yaml and enter parameters like Availbilitiy Zone , KeyName and AMI.
+3- Now go to cloudformation upload the mainstack.yaml and enter parameters like Availbilitiy Zone , KeyName .

 4- Once the template is successfully completed.
 Go to cloudfront and paste the cloudfront distribution id in the browser.
 You will see an Apache Server running.

 5- Check all the AWS Services which are created and go through each one of them.

-6- Delete the stack as it may incur changes for few services like ALB , NAT Gateway, EC2 Instances , RDS , EFS.
+6- Delete the stack as it may incur changes for few services like ALB , NAT Gateway, EC2 Instances , RDS.